varfish-org/scarus/tests/data/strucvars/hi_ts/README.md

 - we extract all ClinVar variants in all genes from above
 - also, we build an "empty" clinvar file with no variants

+# Test data with example for triplosensitivity (TS)

+We also incorporate the HI genes as this is a handled in ACMG for CN gain.

+We create test data for TS using the following data.

+- gene: LMNB1
+    - gene: HGNC:6637
+    - chr5:126112315-126172712
+- gene: PLP1
+    - gene: HGNC:9086
+    - chrX:103031434-103047548

+These are the two only (2023-11-14) established TS genes with level 3.

+## Established Non-TS genes

+There currently is no established benign gene.